absognety/Interview-Process-Coding-Questions/Swiggy/README.md

 - How does the parallelism happen in Python?
 Methods to deal with and questions on relevant libraries?

 ## Second Round (DSA):
+- Code up a linkedlist with all necessary operations from scratch!
+- Questions on developed linkedlist code, execution and manipulations to the code for some questions.
+- Find the middle element of the linkedlist.
+- Detect a cycle in the linkedlist if present.
+- Doubly linkedlists and cyclic linkedlists - Questions only (No need to implement).
+- Questions on Internals of Spark and performance related questions.